openhab/org.openhab.binding.zwave/doc/widom/dry_0_0.md

 ### Parameter 20: One Click Scene Activation Set

-Defines the Scene Activation Set value sent to the Lifeline group with 1 Click Defines the Scene Activation Set value sent to the Lifeline group with 1 Click on the external switch Values in the range 0 to 255 may be set.
+Defines the Scene Activation Set value sent to the Lifeline group with 1 Click
+<p&gtDefines the Scene Activation Set value sent to the Lifeline group with 1 Click on the external switch</p&gt
+Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.